datacarpentry/spreadsheet-ecology-lesson/setup.md

 - Download the Installer
   - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
 The version for Mac should automatically be selected.
 Click Download Version X.X.X.
 You will go to a page that asks about a donation, but you don't need to make one.
 Your download should begin automatically.
 - Install LibreOffice
-- Once the installer is downloaded, double click on this file, and LibreOffice will be installed.
+- Once the installer is downloaded, double click on it and LibreOffice should install.

 #### Linux